Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 ## Out of scope

 - Deduplication strategies Mark and None: these strategies rely on multiple LNSs sending message.
-Potentially we could consider other work arounds for the IoT Hub limitation of a single connection per device but we find it acceptable for the Mark and None strategies to not be as scalable as the Drop strategy and will only document this limitation for potential users to be aware of.
+Potentially we could consider other workarounds for the IoT Hub limitation of a single connection per device but we find it acceptable for the Mark and None strategies to not be as scalable as the Drop strategy and will only document this limitation for potential users to be aware of.